thangacodes/ansible/README.md

-This page tells us Ansible commands with the important notes
+This page tells us Ansible study notes along with the playbooks!!